• Skip to main content

 Five years ago, we realized a dream with our best friends and created an artist compound with two houses and four studios.
 We are all artists in different mediums (author, painter, musician and photographer).
 We often share long conversations about our latest projects, our hopes, and our challenges.
 Our home is filled with an eclectic mix of art that I draw inspiration from every day.

-Filed Under: Griffin State of Mind, Uncategorized Tagged With: conversations on photography, Griffin Gallery, griffin state of mind, Photographers on Photography, Photography
+Filed Under: Griffin State of Mind, Uncategorized Tagged With: Griffin Gallery, Photography, griffin state of mind, conversations on photography, Photographers on Photography

 Griffin State of Mind | Jürgen Lobert